supabase/plug_caisson/README.md

 # PlugCaisson

-Body reader that supports compressed payloads.
+An Elixir `Plug.Parsers` body reader that supports compressed payloads.
+Supports gzip, brotli, and [more](#supported-algorithms).

-[Caisson][caisson] is an geoengineering structure used to work on foundations of bridges and piers.
-Due to pressurised environment in the caisson (required to keep water out of it (as it has no bottom) people can get [decompression sickness][sick], also known as *caisson disease*.
+> A [caisson][caisson] is an geoengineering structure used to work on foundations of
+> bridges and piers.
+Due to pressurised environment in the caisson (required to
+> keep water out of it (as it has no bottom) people can get [decompression
+> sickness][sick], also known as *caisson disease*.

 [sick]: https://en.wikipedia.org/wiki/Decompression_sickness
 [caisson]: https://en.wikipedia.org/wiki/Caisson_(engineering)